 We enter into commodity derivative instruments to manage the price risk attributable to future oil and natural gas production.
-Our gain (loss) on commodity derivatives, net was a loss/gain of \$415.3 million/\$259.3 million in 2022, compared to a loss of \$478.2 million/\$415.3 million in 2021.
-Gain (loss) on commodity derivatives, net is comprised of (i) cash gains and losses we recognize on settled commodity derivative instruments during the period, and (ii) unsettled gains and losses we incur on commodity derivative instruments outstanding at period-end.
+Our gain (loss) on net result from commodity derivatives net trade was a gain of \$62.0 million in 2024, compared to a gain of \$259.3 million in 2023, compared to a 2023.
+Net gain or loss of \$415.3 million in 2022.
+Gain (loss) on commodity derivatives net is comprised of (i) cash gains and losses we recognize on settled commodity derivative instruments during the period, and (ii) unsettled gains and losses we incur on commodity derivative instruments outstanding at period-end.